mars-7/Area-14/docs/index.md

 ### Added
 - Personnel info screen in some department spawns
 - Interior keycard reader to CZ Garage
+- When tased you will be unable to double x

 ### Fixed
 - Moving while looting bodies